DeVone Claybrooks

-Natravis DeVone Claybrooks (born September 15, 1977) is the former head coach of the BC Lions of the Canadian Football League (CFL).
-He was an American football defensive tackle in the National Football League (NFL) for seven different teams (Packers, Buccaneers, Browns, 49ers, Falcons, Cowboys, and Cardinals).
-He also was a member of the Montreal Alouettes and Calgary Stampeders in the CFL.
-He has also been the defensive coordinator for the Calgary Stampeders.
-On December 11, 2018, he was announced as head coach of the BC Lions, replacing the retired Wally Buono.
-Claybrooks played college football at East Carolina.
+Natravis DeVone Claybrooks (born September 15, 1977) is an American former professional football defensive tackle and coach.
+He played college football at East Carolina.
+He was a defensive tackle in the National Football League (NFL) for seven teams (Packers, Buccaneers, Browns, 49ers, Falcons, Cowboys, and Cardinals).
+Claybrooks was also a member of the Montreal Alouettes and Calgary Stampeders of the Canadian Football League (CFL).
+He was later the head coach of the CFL's BC Lions.

-Early years
+Early life

 Claybrooks played high school football at Bassett High School as a running back.
 He accepted a football scholarship from East Carolina University.

 He was converted into a defensive tackle, finishing his career with 41 games (18 starts), 100 tackles (13 for loss), 11 sacks, 5 passes defensed, 3 fumble recoveries and one interception.

 Professional career

 NFL

 Claybrooks was signed as an undrafted free agent by the Green Bay Packers after the 2001 NFL draft on May 18.
 He was waived on September 2.
 He was signed by the Tampa Bay Buccaneers to the practice squad but was released on October 17.
 On October 31, he was signed by the Cleveland Browns to the practice squad and was promoted to the active roster on November 7.